Butcher Babies

 Having role models is important.
 Heidi Shepherd and Carla Harvey of the L.A.
 Metal band Butcher Babies looked to Iron Maiden, Slayer, Slipknot and Pantera for inspiration.
 But standing above the rest was Wendy O. Williams, the frontwoman of the Plasmatics.

-“Wendy O. Williams (pictured) was the first female in Heavy Metal,” explained Shepherd.
-“We were both (Shepherd and Harvey) hugely influenced by her.”
+“Wendy O. Williams was the first female in Heavy Metal,” explained co-vocalist Heidi Shepherd.
+“We were both (Shepherd and co-vocalist Carla Harvey) were hugely influenced by her.”

 With producer Josh Wilbur (Lamb Of God) Butcher Babies recorded their ’13 debut album, “Goliath.”
 It peaked at #3 on the Billboard Heatseekers chart but landed in the bottom half (#112) of the Billboard 200.